 The National Register Registration/Nomination form includes a detailed description of the property, an outline of its history, and a narrative that explains why the property is significant and how it meets the National Register criteria.
 In the past the registration/nomination form has been prepared by staff of the Commission, but during 2010, the staff of the Maine Historic Preservation Commission will not be writing or researching any new National Register nominations.
 While the staff may return to researching and writing nominations in the future, it is possible that the extent of these activities will be reduced.
 Property owners or other interested parties who wish to proceed immediately with nominating an eligible property should consider hiring an architectural historian to research and prepare the nomination documentation.
 A list of known to be working in Maine is available: those with asterisks at their names have prepared successful nominations in Maine within the last 10 years.

-All nominations must be prepared in accordance with the MHPC National Register Submission Guidelines, and the National Register Bulletin, 16A "How to Complete the National Register Registration Form," and the National Register Photographic Policy.
+All nominations must be prepared in accordance with the MHPC National Register Submission Guidelines (PDF 51KB) (DOC 50KB), and the National Register Bulletin, 16A "How to Complete the National Register Registration Form," and the National Register Photographic Policy.

 III.
 Nomination Submission Deadlines